 Toss your thinly sliced butternut squash in a tiny bit of oil and seasoning.
 Then all you need to do is arrange them in a single layer on a microwavable plate and microwave them at high for approximately 4 minutes.
 It’s going to vary a bit depending on your own microwave, but once you’ve made this a few times you’ll kind of learn to know when your chips are ready by the look and smell of it.

 I’ve only ever tried this method with butternut chips so far, but I’m pretty sure it’ll work with a variety of vegetables and will experiment more in the future.

 Pin It!
 4 Minute Microwave Butternut Chips

-- 2 tbsp • avocado oil [or another oil of preference]
+- 2 tablespoon avocado oil (or any oil of preference)

 - Toss the sliced butternut, oil and seasoning together in a bowl.